JukutPremium/jukutpremium/README.md

     }
   }
 },
-  funFact: "Code is poetry in motion, and every developer is an artist painting digital landscapes. 🎨✨",
+  funFact: "Code is poetry in motion, and every developer is an artist who paints his work. 🎨✨",
   currentStatus: {
     studying: "Kehidupan 🌱",
     staffIn: "Re:Memories"